trungtran1234/recipe_generator/README.md

 run this command in terminal to install required libraries:
 (even if you already have them, it's good to install so it's updated)

-pip install Python3 python-dotenv Flask SQLAlchemy mysql-connector-python MySQL-python
+pip install python-dotenv Flask SQLAlchemy mysql-connector-python flask-bcrypt